 What are the requirements to become a Missouri notary?

-To become a Missouri notary public
+To become a notary in the State of Missouri,

-, a person must meet all of the requirements listed below:
+you must meet all of the requirements listed below:

 - Be at least 18 years old